MileHacker Logo

 • Use apps like Duolingo (for Russian) or Memrise (for Uzbek).

-• Learn some simple phrases for daily interactions.
+• Learn basic phrases for day-to-day communication.

 Advanced Learning